Attorney for Child Endangerment Charges in Columbus, Ohio

 Parental Right to Discipline

 Ohio law says it is a parent’s right to use corporal punishment, such as spanking, to discipline a child (within certain limitations).
-If the actions that led to your being accused of child endangerment stemmed from your physically punishing your child in a reasonable manner, our attorneys can raise this defense.
+If the actions that led to your accusation of child endangerment stemmed from physically punishing your child in a reasonable manner, our attorneys can raise this defense.

 Munchausen Syndrome by Proxy